kube-burner/kube-burner/docs/observability/indexing.md

   "elapsedTime": 8.768932955,
   "version": "v1.10.0",
   "passed": true,
-  "executionErrors": "this is an exmample", "jobConfig": {
+  "executionErrors": "this is an example", "jobConfig": {
     "jobIterations": 1,
     "name": "cluster-density-v2",